flaviagiammarino/blog-website/blog/inflation_autopilot.rst

     # Get the best model
     automl.best_candidate()

-The AutoML experiments automatically generates several reports for each candidate pipeline, including an explainability report with the feature importances (SHAP values), and a model monitoring report with a detailed analysis of the pipeline's performance on the validation set.
+The AutoML job automatically generates several reports for each candidate pipeline, including an explainability report with the feature importances (SHAP values), and a model monitoring report with a detailed analysis of the pipeline's performance on the validation set.